 LOYALTY IN WORK PRACTICES

 Tecnoil promotes equal rights against any form of discrimination.
-Tecnoil does not accept any form of discrimination, harassment or intimidation by its employees/ collaborators.
+Tecnoil does not accept any form of discrimination, harassment, or intimidation by its employees/ collaborators.

 OCCUPATIONAL HEALTH AND SAFETY

 Tecnoil strives to create hazard-free work environments for its employees/collaborators, contractors and other people who are working in different locations, applying high standards of occupational health and safety.